oscardelalanza/HTML-Froms/README.md

 [Live Demo Link](https://rawcdn.githack.com/oscardelalanza/HTML-Froms/82f79af1b5886a969f66b29d1a7de4df3374bde4/index.html)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple example steps.
-- open a new terminal and run the next command
-- `git clone git@github.com:oscardelalanza/HTML-Froms.git`

 ### Prerequisites

-- web browser
+- `Git`

+### Setup

+To clone the project in your local environment do the following.

+- Open a new `terminal` window and navigate to the directory where the project will be stored.
+- Run the command `git clone git@github.com:oscardelalanza/HTML-Froms.git`.
+- Run the command `cd HTML-Froms` to enter the project directory.

 ## Authors